Hello and welcome to the official global blog for Oxford University Press – English Language Teaching.

 Make sure you bookmark us or subscribe to this blog and keep coming back to visit – we’ve got big plans for the future and over the coming months.
 We’re also on a range of social networks, so find out how you can follow us on those.

 Don’t be shy – we’d love to hear from you.
-Leave a comment and let us know what you think of the blog.
-If you’ve got ideas for what you’d like to see, or you’d like to be a guest blogger for us, you can always contact us by leaving a comment or dropping us an email at elt.marketing.uk@oup.com and we’ll get back to you as soon as we can.
+Leave a comment and let us know what you think of the blog or if you’ve got ideas for what you’d like to see.

 We look forward to hearing from you.